 But what takes up most of the book is a fascinating dialogue between Job and his comforters.
 They come and sit with him in silence for seven full days and nights.
 At first they don’t utter a word.
 They’re good friends.

 Yet when they open their mouths, his good friends become his chief tormentors.
-Job asks them, “How long will you torment me and break me in pieces with words? ..
-[You] make my disgrace an argument against me.” – Job
+Job asks them, “How long will you torment me and break me in pieces with words? ...
+[You] make my disgrace an argument against me” (Job 19:2,5, ESV).

-“As I have seen, those who plow iniquity and sow trouble reap the same.” — Eliphaz
+“As I have seen, those who plow iniquity and sow trouble reap the same.” — Eliphaz (Job 4:8, ESV)

 Now before we get too harsh with Job’s friends, try to think of the last time you saw a friend in pain.
 Did you try to figure out what they’d done wrong?
 We do this all the time.
 When someone’s suffering seems inexplicable and scary, we search for reasons.

-Who are we comforting, our friend or ourselves?
+Who are we comforting: our friend or ourselves?

-“As for me, I would seek God.” — Eliphaz
+“As for me, I would seek God.” — Eliphaz (Job 5:8, ESV)

-“You see my calamity and are afraid.” — Job
+“You see my calamity and are afraid.” — Job (Job 6:21, ESV)

 But how are we (or our friends) to deal with God when in pain?

-As Christians we can hide our pain behind a mask of false happiness.
+As Christians, we can hide our pain behind a mask of false happiness.

-“I will forget my complaint, I will put off my sad face and be of good cheer.” — Job
+“I will forget my complaint, I will put off my sad face and be of good cheer.” — Job (Job 9:27, ESV)

 Simply put, pain drives us to or away from God.
 And sometimes people who look as if they are running from God are indeed running toward Him.
 The opposite can also be true.
-Just line up a battered Christian next to a teeth-barred legalist.
+Just line up a battered Christian next to a teeth-baring legalist.

-“I was at ease, and he broke me apart; he seized me by the neck and dashed me to pieces … He slashes open my kidneys and does not spare; he pours out my gall on the ground.” – Job
+Job definitely gets riled up.
+Listen to this: “I was at ease, and He broke me apart; He seized me by the neck and dashed me to pieces. … He slashes open my kidneys and does not spare; He pours out my gall on the ground” (Job 16:12-13).

-“I could also speak as you do, if you were in my place … the solace of my lips would assuage your pain.” – Job
+And Job’s anguish makes Him empathetic.
+He says He would comfort differently: “I could also speak as you do, if you were in my place. … The solace of my lips would assuage your pain” (Job 16:4-5, ESV).

 God honors Job’s relentless desire to present his case.

-Read more about this mystery in Part 2, How To Have Hope In The Midst Of Suffering.
+Read more about this mystery in Part 2, “How to Find Hope in the Midst of Suffering.”

-©1994-2018 Cru.
+©1994-2023 Cru.
 All Rights Reserved.